3 Great Ways to Maintain Neutrality in Meetings as the Facilitator

 This powerful practice of sharing neutral leadership serves two purposes.
 It helps you the facilitator develop your own skill set around maintaining neutrality and it develops the group’s ability to dig for their solutions with more trust.

-3 Ask for Feedback and Support
+3 Ask for feedback and support

 Have I shared yet how ‘tricky’ maintaining neutrality is?
 Setting up a feedback process is essential for learning what is and what isn’t working.